cjteeter/cjteeter.github.io/_posts/2017-03-08-red-sox-replay-challenge-system-re24.md

 ```

 Hopefully that makes sense.
-If not, post a comment below, or send me an email and I will clarify.
+If not, post a comment below or send me an email and I will clarify.